HosseinEbrahimiK/biof501-project/README.md

 ---
 ### Input

 The input data is automatically downloaded with the ``GEOquery`` package in R. It consists of annotation data and the gene expression matrix, where the rows are cells and columns are genes.
 After finishing the download, the data will be saved in the data folder in ``.Rds`` format, named ``GSE48558_series_matrix``.
+After pre-processing data, including log2 transform if it is needed and median normalization, the data is ready for down-stream analysis.
+Also, note that the pre-processed data will also be available in data folder under ``ExpressionSet.Rds`` name.

+### Output